-There really isn’t much to this dish at all with its quick prep time and very few ingredients yet it is so good!
+There really isn’t much to this one-pan dish at all with its quick prep time and very few ingredients!
 One thing to bare in mind is that the longer you marinade your chicken the tastier it will be.
 If you can pre-plan this dinner to the point that you pop your chicken in a bowl with some pesto and olive oil first thing in the morning and then get on with your day, the marinade will have a lot of time to really permeate through the meat!
 On the other hand if hour is all you’ve got for marinating, then by all means go for it!
+With only 45 minutes roasting time this delicious traybake is perfect not only as an alternative to full Sunday roast but also as a midweek meal!

 Feel free to serve this finger lickin’ good chicken with your choice of sides.
 I love simple sautéed potatoes and Easy Grated Carrot Salad.
 Oh and don’t forget some pesto mayonnaise on the side which is a simple mix of whatever pesto you’re using and some good old mayo.
 It takes seconds to make and it’s perfect for dipping both chicken and tatties in!

-Roast Chicken with Wild Garlic Pesto & Shallots
+Roast Chicken Traybake with Shallots & Wild Garlic Pesto

-- 1 125ml jar of wild garlic pesto or any pesto you've got available
+- 125 ml jar of wild garlic pesto or any pesto you've got available

 - 250 g shallots peeled & small ones left whole, large ones halved or quartered